h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Testing-Types.md

                     - REVOKE - withdraw user’s access privileges given by using the GRANT command.
                 - TCL (Transaction Control Language)
                     - COMMIT - commits a Transaction.
-                    - ROLEBACK - rollbacks a transaction in case of any error occurs.
+                    - ROLLBACK - rollbacks a transaction in case of any error occurs.
-                    - SAVEPOINT - sets a savepoint within a transaction.
+                    - SAVEPOINT - sets a save point within a transaction.
                     - SET TRANSACTION - specify characteristics for the transaction.
             - Most used statements
                 - SELECT